-Whitening gels are useful to improve enamel appearance and eliminate external stains that do not respond to traditional polishing.
+Whitening gels are useful to improve enamel appearance and eliminate external stains that do not respond to traditional polishing..

 Risks: Include but not limited to: Tooth sensitivity, soft tissue irritation.

 Benefits: Improved color of enamel and removal of superficial stains.
 Easy application.

 Alternatives: Depending on the situation, observation or alternate materials could be an option.
-Alternatives: Depending on the situation, observation or alternate materials could be an option.

-Silver Diamine Fluoride:
+Silver Diamine Flouride:

-Silver diamine fluoride is an antibiotic liquid that can be used on cavities to help stop tooth decay.
+Silver diamine flouride is an antibiotic liquid that can be used on cavities to help stop tooth decay.
 Using it can reduce or eliminate the need for traditional fillings in some circumstances.
 The affected area will stain black permanently in about a month after the application.

-Risks: Include but are not limited to: Temporary discoloration of the gums or skin if accidentally exposed.
+Risks: Include but are not limited to: Temporary discoloration of the gums or skin if accidentaly exposed.
 This stain is not harmful and will disappear in one to three weeks.
 Repeat applications of the material may be needed and if the cavity does not stop progressing, a traditional filling will need to be planned.
-Dense Chine A still state the Reference state of the state of the state of the Research state of the state o

-- Benefits: Avoiding traditional restorations when they are challenging to place.
+Benefits: Avoiding traitional restorations when they are challenging to place.
 Simple application.

-Stopping a cavity from progressing. - Alternatives: Depending on the location, a filling or crown may be needed after the application.
+Stopping a cavity from progressing.

+Alternatives: Depending on the location, a filling or crown may be needed after the application.